-Congratulations on your purchase of the Kenton Electronics PRO-2000 multi channel MIDI to CV converter, which has been designed to give you maximum flexibility, whilst maintaining ease of use.
+The Kenton Electronics Pro-2000 mkll multi channel MIDI to CV converter, has been designed to give you maximum flexibility, whilst maintaining ease of use.

 The converter has 10 completely independent sections - called channels A, B, C & D plus Aux's 1 to 6.
 Each can be assigned its own MIDI channel, and controlled independently from the others.